Public opinion: Theory

 The German sociologist Ferdinand Tönnies, by using the conceptional tools of his theory of Gemeinschaft and Gesellschaft, argued (Kritik der öffentlichen Meinung, 1922), that 'public opinion' has the equivalent social function in societies (Gesellschaften) which religion has in communities (Gemeinschaften).

 German social theorist Jürgen Habermas contributed the idea of public sphere to the discussion of public opinion.
 According to Habermas, the public sphere, or bourgeois public, is where "something approaching public opinion can be formed".
 Habermas claimed that the Public Sphere featured universal access, rational debate, and disregard for rank.
 However, he believes that these three features for how public opinion are best formed are no longer in place in western liberal democratic countries.
-Public opinion, in western democracy, is highly susceptible to elite manipulation.
+Public opinion, in Western democracy, is highly susceptible to elite manipulation.

 The American sociologist Herbert Blumer has proposed an altogether different conception of the "public".
 According to Blumer, public opinion is discussed as a form of collective behavior (another specialized term) which is made up of those who are discussing a given public issue at any one time.
 Given this definition, there are many publics; each of them comes into being when an issue arises and ceases to exist when the issue is resolved.
 Blumer claims that people participate in public in different capacities and to different degrees and public opinion polling cannot measure the public.
 An educated individual's participation is more important than that of a drunk.
 The "mass" in which people independently make decisions about, for example, which brand of toothpaste to buy, is a form of collective behavior different from the public.

 Public opinion plays an important role in the political sphere.
-Cutting across all aspects of relationship between government and public opinion are studies of voting behavior.
+Cutting across all aspects of the relationship between government and public opinion are studies of voting behavior.
 These have registered the distribution of opinions on a wide variety of issues, have explored the impact of special interest groups on election outcomes and have contributed to our knowledge about the effects of government propaganda and policy.

 Contemporary, quantitative approaches to the study of public opinion may be divided into four categories: